Modal Argon-8 | 200 custom sounds

 Argon 8 number 2 (the broken one):

 Some time in August 2020 I learn that Modal had released a firmware update (v 2.0), boasting that they have improved this and that, removed some bugs and what not.
 They say the volume thing has been improved, the sequencer has been overhauled.
 So I decide to give it another try and order my second Argon, but this time I do it in a big European shop and decide to choose “B-stock”.
 I am kinda in two minds about it, but the shop says on their webpage that they “meticulously check” the B-stock items before resending them to customers.
 The box comes and it looks fine, so I don’t hold the courier up.
 But when I open the box in the treacherous privacy of my home, out of it comes a completely massacred Argon.
-Half of the keyboard is broken, the metal corner is chipped away as if by hitting asphalt during a heavy fall.
+Half of the keybed is broken, the metal corner is chipped away as if by hitting asphalt after a heavy fall.
 So I think it must have happened before the synth was shipped to me.
 I think to myself “Christ, this synth is cursed” and I return it for the second time.
 The shop says something that really pisses me off: that I should wait for the shipping company employee and if they don’t come, I should call the shipping company and schedule a meeting with them to do the paperwork.
 I am mad at everybody – the shop or the shipping company, at Modal.
 I feel like an idiot in this modern world, where instead of doing my thing I have to be a helper of shipping companies and a beta-tester for synth manufacturers that for some reason nowadays seem unable to release a fully finished product.
-Lesson learned: wait one year or so before buying a “brand-new” synth so that it gets proper, de-bugged firmware.
-Or learn to accept the price of cheap.
+Lesson learned: wait a year or 2 years before buying a brand-new synth so that it comes with a proper, de-bugged firmware.
+Or learn to accept the price of “cheap”.
 What you save in cash money you then have to give away in the immaterial currency of nerves and time.
 But the lord has given me so much patience that here I am, with my third Argon and…

-Argon 8 number 3
+Argon 8 number 3 (the good one):

 Some of the issues / bugs that I mentioned in the rant above have been fixed by the firmware update (v 2.2), some not, so I don’t know what to say.
 My judgment is blocked.
 I don’t know if they are fixable and if they will be fixed in the next OS releases.

-Anyways, I spend enough time with the Argon to finally overcome or forget all the minor hurdles and I have to say I do like it.
-I mean, I have a kind of like-love-hate relationship with it.
-At the beginning there’s hate.
-The bare waves sound like crap.
-The synth seems stiff and uncooperative.
-But patience brings lovable results and some remarkable sounds.
-I find Argon wonderful for ambient drones, textured pads and atonal soundtrack effects.
+Then, after a couple of days, patience brings lovable results and some remarkable sounds.
+I’m beginning to appreciate my Argon and I’m finding it wonderful in the area of ambient drones, textured pads and atonal soundtrack effects.
 I also find it very interesting for… let me put it this way: modest or beautiful digital sounds.
 Like choirs, glassy bells or ethereal synthy pianos.
 Some of the sounds bring genuine amazement.
 Maybe the volume “bug” (design) actually boosted the synth audio to another level.
 It’s full in all spectrums.

 I’ve seen some people return their new Argons because it sounded “characterless”.
 On the one hand, I disagree.
 I can come up with many adjectives describing the Argon sound.
 Most of the time it’s glassy (this is the starting tone).
 But it can also get raw, rubbery, sparkling & squelchy.
 To my ears it’s a “dirty clean” sound.
 It’s either digi-dirty or laboratory-clean, or somewhere in-between, but it has an ingredient that makes it… listenable.
 I think the ingredient is smoothness (a kind of organicness / orgasmicness).
 I can put a sequence or a pad on repeat (sorry, I mean “sustain”) and just stand next to my audio monitors for several minutes and listen to this shimmering, ultra-smooth tone.

-We have to remember this is the way such (wavetable) synths work.
-It’s not an OB-6 or a Nord Lead – a you-get-what-you-see, one-sweet-spot, ready-to-consume synth.
-You have to spend more time to find its more numerous sweet spots, or rather “modifiers” (like wave re-shapers for example) to modify your sound into something nice or interesting.
-Once you start reshaping this and modulating that the Argon will yield some curious and outstanding textures that sound straight like out of a pro-album.
 However, there is a saboteur in the engine and I’m not sure who it is: the filter or the FX.
-I’ve heard that the FX is not of the best quality and that people skip it.
-I don’t know.
-I’ve heard this argument so many times with almost every synth out there that it’s beginning to sound asinine to me.
+I’ve heard the FX section is not of the best quality and that many folks skip it.
+But to tell you the truth, I’ve heard this argument so many times with almost every synth out there that it’s beginning to sound asinine to me.
 I’ve managed to make some routings of the FX that not only satisfy my ears, but also transform the timbre into something totally new, so I wouldn’t “skip” this section.
 It’s always a nice thing if the designers let you rearrange the FX routing, and Argon does just that.
 But to be 100% honest I have to say – YES, I can’t fully gel with with the filter and the FX.
 I have trouble finding the sweet spot of the individual modules.
-The British competitor UDO Super-6 seems to be better in this respect – it sounds “organic / orgasmic” from the get go and has more “character”.
-However, it’s less versatile and costs 4 times as much as Argon.
-Another British competitor, the Novation Peak / Summit, is halfway between in terms of price and can also be described as “characterless” yet orgasmically listenable.
-If I were to choose a sound that is leaning more towards all things analogue, warm & bassy, I’d take Novation.
-If I were searching for more textures and digital flavors, I’d take the Modal.

-Argon8 has one of the nicest designs and simply looking at it pleases my eye.
-The keyboard is well-built, the knobs and buttons are comfortable and precise, so don’t worry if someone calls them “cheap”.
-There are many “cheaper” synths out there for that price (like Korg Opsix).
-By the way, these are Bourns frictionless encoders – that’s why they might give the illusion of being “cheap” when you tweak them.
-Just be warned of one thing: one of these knobs is a pushable knob 😛 I myself hate pushable knobs and I think it’s always a bad decision to implement them.
-FUN FACT: I’ve just bought a brand-new electric oven to bake me some Louisiana-style chicken and it also has this pushable data entry knob, and I would find those modern gadgets funny had they not been irritating.
-In order to maneuver around in my Argon and to find / edit even the basic settings, I have to take part in this interplay of turning and pushing one or two knobs.
-Turn the left one, then push the right one, then turn the left one and once again push it.
-Sometimes clickology gets in the way.
+I need you to know one thing: one of these knobs is pushable.
+I myself dislike pushable knobs and I think implementing them is never a wise choice.
+Whenever I want to navigate & edit the settings of my Argon, I have to take part in this interplay of turning and pushing one or two knobs.
+Turn the left one > then push the right one > then turn the left one and once again push it.
+Sometimes this clickology gets in the way.
 It’s not a grudge, because that’s the way many deeper synths operate.
 However, not all.
 Ironically, I find the Hydrasynth more transparent and convenient to use than the Argon which seemingly has everything on the surface while the Hydra has things “buried”.
 But Hydra is a different kind of instrument – an instrument where thought comes first and the sound comes second.
-In Argon creation & experimentation is easier / faster).
-Anyways, after 2 weeks of tweaking the synth inside out and remembering all the shortcuts the editing feels almost effortless and it’s hard to stop once I dive into the wavetables.
+In Argon creation & experimentation is easier / faster.

 ARGON VS MINILOGUE XD